rahul5894/ticketing-system/Docs/BluePrint/SimpleDoc.md

-Understood — you want a detailed, comprehensive rewrite of **SimpleDoc** exactly like the style and depth you attached, but now incorporating **tenant-based system** and **full tenant isolation** properly, part by part.

-I’ll replicate the thoroughness of your original **SimpleDoc** but upgrade it fully with tenancy details, isolation, and soft delete.

-I will start with **Part 1: System Architecture & Project Setup with Tenant Isolation** in a detailed way, matching the style of your SimpleDoc, focusing on your exact architecture and modular monolith, clearly explaining how tenant isolation integrates deeply.
+Here’s the **updated SimpleDoc — Part 1: System Architecture & Project Setup with Tenant Isolation**, simplified but reflecting your enhanced architecture and tenant isolation approach:

 ---